OctopusDeploy/blog/blog/2023-07/azure-container-apps/index.md

 With the External Feed and project variables configured, you can now configure the deployment process.
 For the eShopOnWeb application, the process consists of the following steps:

-- Azure - Create Container App Environment
+- Azure - Create Container App environment
-- Azure - Deploy api Container App
+- Azure - Deploy API Container App
 - Get API DNS
 - Azure Deploy web Container App

 #### Azure - Creating the container app environment

 To deploy to Azure Container App, you must first have an Azure Container App environment.

 Add the **[Azure - Create Container App Environment](https://library.octopus.com/step-templates/9b4b9fdc-2f97-4507-8df5-a0c1dd7464a5/actiontemplate-azure-create-container-app-environment)** community step template to your process.
 The template will first check to see if it already exists, if not, create it.

 This template takes the following input: